 Assuming is true, then .

 ⚠️ One-tail test because the drug is expected to reduce weight (unidirectional).
+Rejection region:

 First, we show that the MAP design selects for all those which render more likely than .
+This will be used in the next step to show that MAP minimizes probability of error.

-Observe this Calculation:
+Observe this calculation:

 Divide both sides by and apply the above Calculation in reverse: